ujuadimora-dev/Afrik-kitchen/README.md

 This covers:

-* Create Menu - Only authorized to staff
-* Edit Menu - Only authorized to staff
-* Delete Menu - Only authorized to staff
-* Edit Booking - Only authorized to the customer who created the booking or a staff member
-* Delete booking - Only authorized to the customer who created the booking or a staff member

 ``USER STORY - As a developer, I need to implement a 500 error page to alert users when an internal server error occurs``